NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

 ----

-Concern about reporting equipment performance metric values that don't match manufacturers reported values
+Concern about reporting equipment performance metric values that don't match manufacturers' reported values

 ----

-From Standard 229 and RCT development perspective, I think the highest priority is to implement RMD generation for components planned for inclusion in the 229 RMD tests.
+From Standard 229 and RCT development perspectives, I think the highest priority is to implement RMD generation for components planned for inclusion in the 229 RMD tests.
 As you know, these tests are based on the modified medium office prototype model.
 Examples of modifications include the following:
 - support for all (or most) of Appendix G baseline HVAC system types